WHO WE ARE

 Development & Research

-Nina (she/her/they) attended the University of Oregon with focuses in: political science, public policy, and international relations.
+Nina (she/her/they) attended the University of Oregon with focuses in: political science, public policy, international relations, and nonprofit administration.
 Her nonprofit work has mainly focused on centering the experiences of marginalized peoples for more accessible and equitable outcomes.
 Her beliefs in transformative justice and accessibility are central to her goals of community organizing, critical advocacy, mutual aid, and public policy change.

-Sabrina (she/her) is a graduate and law student at the University of Oregon studying nonprofit management, conflict and dispute resolution and law.
+Sabrina (she/her) is a graduate and law student at the University of Oregon studying nonprofit management, conflict and dispute resolution, and law.
+Her undergraduate degree is from UC Berkeley in peace and conflict studies with a concentration in human rights and human security.
 Her passion lies in advocating for human rights, particularly in anti-human trafficking.
-Sabrina aspires to help create more survivor centric policies, increase victim resource access, and provide survivor legal representation.
-Sabrina will aid TLC in legal assistance and research, non profit and community development and survivor advocacy.
+She aspires to help create more survivor centric policies, increase victim resource access, and provide survivor legal representation.
+She will aid TLC in legal assistance and research, policy initiatives, non profit and community development, and survivor advocacy.

 Addie (she/her) is a law student at the University of Oregon with an undergraduate degree in philosophy, politics, and economics.
 She hopes to work in criminal law, though her passion for social justice extends to youth services, public policy, and survivor-centered initiatives.
 She aspires to provide a voice and a platform for the silenced or unheard by creating opportunities for trafficking awareness, accessibility to community resources, and a sense of genuine understanding.
 She will assist TLC with legal research, policy initiatives, and client advocacy.